-The Silver Social delivers a varied programme of activities and events, delivered by professional artists with different specialisations.
+The Silver Social delivers a varied programme of activities and events by professional artists with different specialisations.
 Held in familiar venues within rural communities across Breckland, residents can experience a range of high quality arts activities on their doorstep.

 Through workshops and performances, the sessions are an opportunity to develop skills and participate in different activities within their community, at little or no cost.
 The sessions are a safe and welcoming place to try something a little different and enjoy each other's company.